nusrobomaster/Dart-FYP/docs/Introduction.md

 </p>
 The robot holds up to four projectiles and stays inside the Dart Launching Station with a gate that can open twice per round—once after 30 seconds and again after 4 minutes from the start of the round.
 Each opening lasts 20 seconds, followed by a 15-second cooldown.
 Unused openings can be used after the 4 minute mark.

 The operator selects which target (Outpost/Base) the Dart Robot aims at each opening.
-The team wants us to aim at base.(Strategy explained in Appendix XX)
+The team wants us to aim at base.(Strategy explained in Appendix 2)

 ## Base Targeting Mechanics
 Teams can select the desired Base target difficulty.